Part 1: How to take great photos and capture travel memories with your kids in tow

-I assure you the vast majority of the travel folk out there taking those amazing captures do not have a baby hanging off their back AND a toddler determined to jump off the side of a cliff; some spend hours waiting for that perfect moment.
+I assure you the vast majority of the traveling folk out there taking those amazing captures do not have a baby hanging off their back AND a toddler determined to jump off the side of a cliff; some spend hours waiting for that perfect moment.
 Us mere mortal family travellers are unlikely to have this luxury.
 Only take a big camera if

-(1). you know for sure you can safely carry it, and
+(1).
+You know for sure you can safely carry it, and

 (2).
 You have the time to use it properly.

 Want to know more about taking perfect shots with your kids?
 Determined to learn how to use your camera properly in manual?

 Head over to part 2 in this series – 10 Ways to photograph your kids like a Pro.
 In this post, we introduce Lisa Ivandich from Lilypad Photography.
 An award-winning professional family photographer from Australia who runs online courses on how to photograph your children!